 I am itching to get back in the kitchen, but am being good, by not cooking up any new recipes until we are finished with week two of detox.
-This recipe for Homemade Chilaquiles is an old favorite.
-We love enjoying this dish for weekend brunch.
-Heck, it is even good for dinner.
+This recipe for Homemade Chilaquiles is an old weekend brunch favorite.
+While it is great as a morning treat it also makes a great dinner option.

 This recipe is spicy, savory, and full of deliciousness.
 We were first introduced to Chilaquiles during a trip to Sayulita.
 We ate it every day for a week.
 Once home we searched for it, and it was hard to find anything close to what we had.
 Most of the versions were soupy, and not flavorful.
 What does one do when they want to jump a plane to Mexico, just to eat Chilaquiles?
 Make it at home.

 While we are in detox mode this week, I thought I’d pull some favorite recipes that we have not shared here before.
 Detox has gone well, though we do have to come “clean” we cheated BIG time over the weekend.
 Friday night we decided to catch a movie at the newly opened New Parkway Theatre.
 Catching a movie sounds simple enough, right?
 Not so easy when you are able to lounge on couches, eat pizza, and drink pitchers of beer.
 When was the last time you had a pitcher of beer?
 We are WEAK!
 Saturday rolled around after and we cheated again.
 We had dinner with some friends, and they cook very well, which means we ate very well.
 Back to week two of detox.